The Thirty Nine Steps (1978 film): Production

 In the book, the 39 steps lead down to a beach and filmically there is not much you can do with that.
 Today, audiences demand more of a grandstand finish.
 That was the major liberty we took – the ending.
 People can say, 'You're not being true to the ending,' as they stay away by the millions...
 [Big Ben was chosen for the end] because it was an analogy we were working for – Europe was a time bomb in 1914.
 And we figured that the centre of European politics would undoubtedly have been the House of Commons.
 So we thought, 'Why not finish the film in the political seat of Britain?'

 The film was the first in a series of films financed by Tony Williams at the Rank Organisation which was (temporarily as it turned out) increasing its film production in the late '70s.

 "You have to go back in time to tell a story that doesn't have to face '70s problems", said Williams in 1978.
 "What people are nostalgic for isn't necessarily any particular period, but the happier values that are missing today."

 Williams defended the idea of adapting a previously adapted novel:

 The old films suffer technically against today's.
 The pace of modern films is much faster.
 The style of acting is different.
 Those old actors were marvelous, but if you consult the man in the street, he's more interested in seeing a current artist than someone who's been dead for years.

 A replica of the clock was built at Pinewood Studios.
 Powell recalls that although in a controlled environment, he was still hanging at a significant height above the studio floor.
 The idea of Hannay dangling from the hands of Big Ben came in part from a stunt performed by Harold Lloyd in the silent comedy classic Safety Last (1923).
 The privately owned Severn Valley Railway loaned the film a steam engine, together with rolling stock and a section of track, for shooting.

+The ending originally had Karen Dotrice's character telling Richard Hannay she would not marry him.
+Rank's head of Leisure, Ed Chilton, felt this was inconsistent with the rest of the film so a shot was added to give the indication of a happy ending.